Shrine of Our Lady of Cortes

-The shrine is situated on a dominant hill northwest of Alcaraz, approximately four kilometers from the town.
+The shrine is situated on a dominant hill northwest of Alcaraz, approximately 4 km from the town.
 According to popular tradition, its name derives from the supposed meeting of the Courts of Castile and Aragon in this location in 1265, during an encounter between Alfonso X of Castile and James I of Aragon.

 The shrine houses a revered image known as Our Lady of Cortes, and three annual pilgrimages are celebrated in her honor.
 In 1988, proceedings were initiated for its designation as a Bien de Interés Cultural (Site of Cultural Interest).

 As part of the celebrations for the eighth centenary of the apparition of the image of Our Lady of Cortes, a series of activities were planned.